Accessing Data Sheets Through Covetrus

 - Any common consumer product that is used in substantially the same manner (frequency, duration & quantities) as normal consumer use.
 This means things like window cleaner, laundry detergent; liquid correction fluid, etc. can be exempted unless your hospital uses these products differently than the average consumer.
 Be careful though; some normal consumer products like peroxide, alcohol or even bleach would not be exempted because the typical veterinary hospital would use these products at a greater frequency than the normal consumer

-- Any drug (medication) when it is in solid final form for direct administration to the patient (e.g., tablets or pills).
-This exemption does not apply if the pills are crushed or dissolved prior to administration nor does it apply to capsules, liquids, gels or powders.
+- Any drug (medication) when it is in solid final form for direct administration to the patient (e.g., tablets, pills, capsules).
+This exemption does not apply if the tablets, pills or capsules are manipulated in any way prior to administration.
+In those instances, you must reach out to the manufacturer directly to request a Safety Data Sheet.
+This exemption does not apply to liquids, gels or powders.